AKUINO/LoRanne/README.md

 * Encryption: http://www.airspayce.com/mikem/arduino/RadioHead/classRHEncryptedDriver.html#details
 * Header with:
   * "FROM" (for sensors, id of current node; for central node, id to distinguish the right central node)
+	  * encoded on one byte
   * "TO" (for sensors, id of central node; for central node, 255 for broadcast?)
+	  * encoded on one byte
 * Data message: sequence of key-value pairs with our proposed encoding:
   * key: 5 bits (sensor id 0 to 31) (higher bits of 1st byte).
 A key may appear in multiple key-value pairs (array of values)
   * value encoding format: 3 bits (0 to 7) in the same byte (lower bits)